 No. You don’t have to wear the abaya, or even cover up to the extent that you may imagine.

-As a rule of thumb, so long as your shoulders aren’t naked and knees out of sight, you’d probably be right to step outside.
+As a rule of thumb, so long as your shoulders aren’t exposed and knees out of sight, you’d probably be right to step outside.

 My “uniform” in Doha considered of jeans, t-shirts, shorter skirts (such as the circle skirts that were in vogue at the time and I still wear) with tights underneath and three-quarter length leggings with a t-shirt dress.
 This suited my particular sense of style perfectly fine, but of course you can throw long skirts and maxi-dresses into the mix.

 Where do these restrictions apply?

 This is generally how women are expected to dress whilst out and about in town, but there’s a few opportunities to bend the rules here and there, which won’t land you in hot water.

 I spent my three months in Doha living in a hotel, where I was able to wear whatever I wanted.
-I could don my bikini to go for a dip in the pool and wear my short shorts to the gym.
-Most people didn’t give me a second glance, apart from two gentlemen from Kuwait who not very nicely hit on me in the elevator one day, which I don’t rate as my most favourite experience in the city, but it happens.
+I could don my bikini to go for a dip in the pool and wear my exercise shorts to the gym.
+Most people didn’t give me a second glance.

 One item I’d absolutely recommend investing in, is some sort of shawl or scarf.
 Whilst you are not required to cover your hair, this one item can prove itself invaluable in times of need.

-For example, you may want to wear a dress out one night that shows off your shoulders, a seriously under-appreciated part of the human body, I think.
+Take this scenario for example – you’re heading out for the night and your shoulders are exposed in the dress that you’re wearing.
 Throw your shawl on, wear it outside the house, in the taxi and then stuff it into your bag when you get to the club.
 Repeat when leaving.